 How to build your dental flipbook

 You do not need a designer or any special software.
-Four steps and you are done:
+Five short steps and you are done:

 - Start with a PDF you already have.
 Export your welcome packet or brochure from Word, Canva, or your design tool as a PDF.